Luke Skywalker’s Opening Lines In ‘Star Wars: The Last Jedi’ Revealed

 — Daniel Miller (@DanielNMiller) March 8, 2017

-Daniel Miller also pointed out that in the footage that he saw from The Last Jedi, General Leia Organa was only onscreen momentarily, and that she didn’t speak.
+Daniel Miller also pointed out that in the footage that he saw from The Last Jedi, General Leia Organa was only onscreen momentarily and that she didn’t speak.
 However, he did provide an update on what she was wearing, though.

 More on "The Last Jedi" clip, since ppl are asking: General Leia Organa was onscreen for just a second in military garb and didn't speak.